 When work on the stone edifice began, the laborers threatened to abandon their work if not supplied with shoes to protect their feet from the burning effect of the hydraulic lime used in the plaster.
 Shoes were soon provided for the men, but the donkeys’ hooves were showing signs of irritation.
 Having grown attached to the donkeys, the men would wash the animals’ hooves each night with some of their precious allotment of fresh water.

-The lantern room, accessed by a spiral stairway, housed a third-and-a-half-order lens manufactured in France by Sautter, Lemonnier, & Cie.
+The lantern room, accessed by a spiral stairway, housed a fourth-order lens in 1901, but by 1908 a third-and-a-half-order lens manufactured in France by Sautter, Lemonnier, & Cie had been installed.
 The focal plane of the light was 305 feet above high water.
 A door in the lantern room led outside to a cement gallery that was surrounded by a cast-iron balustrade.

 In 1920, Keeper Simeon Martin was commended for rescuing two men whose boat was wrecked on the reefs near Culebrita Island Light Station.
 A strong earthquake was felt at the lighthouse on August 1, 1927 and caused the light apparatus to oscillate but no damage was done.